Kuadrant/limitador/doc/server/configuration.md

 ```
 USAGE:
-    limitador-server [OPTIONS] <LIMITS_FILE> [STORAGE]
+    limitador-server [OPTIONS] [LIMITS_FILE] [STORAGE]

 ARGS:
-    <LIMITS_FILE>    The limit file to use
+    <LIMITS_FILE>    The limit file to use [default:
+                     ../apex/deploy/nexodus/components/limitador/files/limits.yaml]

 OPTIONS:
-    -b, --rls-ip <ip>              The IP to listen on for RLS [default: 0.0.0.0]
+    -b, --rls-ip <ip>
+            The IP to listen on for RLS [default: 0.0.0.0]

-    -p, --rls-port <port>          The port to listen on for RLS [default: 8081]
+    -p, --rls-port <port>
+            The port to listen on for RLS [default: 8081]

-    -B, --http-ip <http_ip>        The IP to listen on for HTTP [default: 0.0.0.0]
+    -B, --http-ip <http_ip>
+            The IP to listen on for HTTP [default: 0.0.0.0]

-    -P, --http-port <http_port>    The port to listen on for HTTP [default: 8080]
+    -P, --http-port <http_port>
+            The port to listen on for HTTP [default: 8080]

+    -l, --limit-name-in-labels
-    -l, --limit-name-in-labels     Include the Limit Name in prometheus label
+            Include the Limit Name in prometheus label

+    -v
-    -v                             Sets the level of verbosity
+            Sets the level of verbosity

+        --validate
-        --validate                 Validates the LIMITS_FILE and exits
+            Validates the LIMITS_FILE and exits

+    -H, --rate-limit-headers <rate_limit_headers>
+            Enables rate limit response headers [default: NONE] [possible values: NONE,
+            DRAFT_VERSION_03]

+    -h, --help
-    -h, --help                     Print help information
+            Print help information

+    -V, --version
-    -V, --version                  Print version information
+            Print version information

 STORAGES:
     memory          Counters are held in Limitador (ephemeral)